 Duff Johnson founded Document Solutions, Inc. (DSI), the first business document service bureau dedicated to PDF technology, in 1996.
 In 2009, he merged DSI into Appligent, Inc., and led the resulting Appligent Document Solutions from January 2009 until June, 2011.
 He then led NetCentric Technologies as President until January, 2013, when he left to start his consulting firm, Duff Johnson Strategy and Communications.
+Author of dozens of articles and a respected blog on electronic document management subjects, Johnson is known in the ECM industry as a leading strategist, consultant and educator.

 Johnson has previously served as AIIM’s Standards Board Chairman and on AIIM’s Board of Directors.